About HKMPA

 The members of HKMPA made a joint declaration that they would strengthen their efforts to protect and conserve Hong Kong’s Marine waters and the Alliance asks for:

-1. 30% of local waters to be gazetted by government as MPAs or protected by Other effective area-based conservation measures (“OECMs”) by 2030 in line with the COP15 and China national targets;
+30% of local waters to be gazetted by government as MPAs including potentially Other effective area-based conservation measures (“OECMs”) by 2030;

-Expanding Marine Protected Areas (MPAs) to ensure sustainable management of marine resources and safeguard biodiversity
+Expanding Marine Protected Areas (MPAs) to ensure sustainable management of marine resources, safeguard biodiversity, and facilitate ecotourism

 With 261 outlying islands and 1,180 kilometres of coastline, Hong Kong waters comprise of close to 60% of the Territory’s 1,648 square kilometres, which is more than its land area.
 Hong Kong waters are home to at least 5,943 (or more than one-quarter of all in China) recorded marine species - new species continue to be discovered, and approximately 6500 species are estimated [1].
 In comparison to 40% of the SAR’s land area being protected, only 5% of Hong Kong waters are currently designated, or planned to be established, as Marine Protected Areas (MPAs, i.e. zones that are specified for protection of marine habitats and species) by 2023 [2], while 11% of the world waters are MPAs [3].
 Among these 5% of MPAs, less than 0.01% of Hong Kong waters are considered “no-take zones,” in which fishing and vessels are prohibited [4].